World Cultural Festival: History

-World Cultural Festival (WCF) was held on the Yamuna floodplains in New Delhi from 11–13 March 2016.
-It was organised by Ravi Shankar to celebrate the Art of Living Foundation’s 35 years in service.
-It was reported to have been attended by 3.5 million people in audience and 37,000 artists over 3 days.
+In 2016, the festival was held on the Yamuna floodplains in New Delhi from 11 to 13 March.
+It was organised by Sri Sri Ravi Shankar to celebrate the Art of Living Foundation's 35 years in service.
+Attendance was estimated at around 3.5 million people in audience and 37,000 artists over 3 days.
 The performances were held on a 100 feet tall by 1,200 feet wide stage with an area of seven acres.
-Initially, around 1,700 officials were deployed for traffic management for the World Cultural Festival and around 300 were on standby for the other events to be held during the same time.
-Another festival by the same name was also held by this foundation at Berlin Olympic Stadium in 2011.
+Around 1,700 officials were deployed for traffic management, during the festival, and around 300 were on standby for the other events (specifically marriages) to be held during the festival.